miguel55/ASAP/README.md

 # ASAP

 ## Description
-This repository contains the code and documentation to implement the system for selection of pre-trained datasets in the biomedical domain described in the paper (NOT AVAILABLE YET):
+This repository contains the code and documentation to implement the system for selection of pre-trained datasets in the biomedical domain described in the paper:

 ```
 ASAP: an Automated Style-Aware Selection of Pre-training Datasets in 2D Biomedical Imaging
 Miguel Molina-Moreno, Marcel P. Schilling, Markus Reischl and Ralf Mikut
-IEEE Transactions on Medical Imaging (submitted 2023)
+IEEE Access (submitted 2023)
 ```

 This code is based on the implementation by [Julian Stastny](https://github.com/julianstastny/VAE-ResNet18-PyTorch/blob/master/model.py) et al.